J-Rupendra/SimpleContactManager/README.md

 4. delete contact
 5. search contact

-used a json server package for dummy api creation used symantic UI for styling
+-> used a json server package for dummy api creation,

+-> used symantic UI for styling

 concepts of react used are:
 1. functional and class components creation